Editor’s Note: This marketing infographic is part of our 25 part series.

 - what are

 - what is

 - white paper

 That’s a Lot of Food for One Day

 With all the different types of negative keywords out there, it’s easy to get disorganized with all the different food chain connections.

-You may have just figured out how to match up your keywords to your search terms and separated different products or services into ad groups, under a campaign, and now you have to worry about negative keywords.
+You may figure out how to match up your keywords to your search terms and separate different products or services into ad groups, under a campaign — but now you have to worry about negative keywords.

-Referring to our other posts about SKAGs will help tie everything together, but implementing this food chain breakdown of negative keywords will do wonders for your conversion catch rates ?.
+Our other posts about SKAGs will help tie everything together, but implementing this food chain breakdown of negative keywords will do wonders for your conversion catch rates.